philadams-zz/philadams.net/src/quotes.md

 > One who makes no mistakes makes nothing at all. _Giacomo Casanova_

 -
+> The antidote to fear is trust, and we all have a desire to find something to
+> trust in an uncertain world.
+Fear and trust are powerful forces, and while
+> they are not opposites, exactly, trust is the best tool for driving out fear.
+> There will always be plenty to be afraid of, especially when you are doing
+> something new.
+Trusting others doesn’t mean that they won’t make mistakes.
+It
+> means that if they do (or if you do), you trust they will act to help solve
+> it.
+Fear can be created quickly; trust can’t.
+Leaders must demonstrate their
+> trustworthiness, over time, through their actions — and the best way to do
+> that is by responding well to failure. _Ed Catmull_

+-
+> We need to think about failure differently.
+I’m not the first to say that
+> failure, when approached properly, can be an opportunity for growth.
+But the
+> way most people interpret this assertion is that mistakes are a necessary
+> evil.
+Mistakes aren’t a necessary evil.
+They aren’t evil at all.
+They are an
+> inevitable consequence of doing something new (and, as such, should be seen
+> as valuable; without them, we’d have no originality).
+And yet, even as I say
+> that embracing failure is an important part of learning, I also acknowledge
+> that acknowledging this truth is not enough.
+That’s because failure is
+> painful, and our feelings about this pain tend to screw up our understanding
+> of its worth.
+To disentangle the good and the bad parts of failure, we have
+> to recognize both the reality of the pain and the benefit of the resulting
+> growth. _Ed Catmull_

+-
 > Success consists of going from failure to failure without loss of enthusiasm.
 > _Winston Churchill_